Surrender a Pet

 We can help!

 Please note that because we are committed to every pet in our care, and the animals in our facility forever have a home with us until they are adopted, H.A.L.O. manages animal intakes based on our space and resource availability.
-We are among the thousands of shelters across the country currently experiencing an increase in intakes, especially of medium to large sized dogs, so we generally remain at capacity and operate off a Surrender Request List to bring in new pets.
+We are among the thousands of shelters across the country currently experiencing an increase in intakes, especially of medium to large sized dogs, so we generally remain at capacity and operate off a lengthy Surrender Request List to bring in new pets as space is made.

 With more animals needing to be surrendered than there are being adopted, we can only take animals in as space becomes available, and are only able to accept pets who can pass a temperament test upon intake.
 In order to be contacted when kennel space becomes available, your pet must meet H.A.L.O.’s intake requirements, which are as follows:

-Although we do generally need the Surrender Request Form to be completed before an intake decision can be made, if you are uncertain as to whether your pet’s personality or history would make them ineligible for our program, please feel free to give us a call at 772-589-7297 and one of our friendly team members can help!
+Although we do generally need the Surrender Request Form to be completed before an intake decision can be made, if you are uncertain as to whether your pet’s personality or history would make them ineligible for our program, please email us at [email protected]

 Please review this checklist prior to surrendering your pet to H.A.L.O.